-Office Hours:
+Office Hours: To be announced.

 Fourth Hour: Each student will meet with the instructor, individually and by appointment, to plan the student's term project.
 This meeting will be worth 5% of the grade for this course.

 Materials needed for class: